samstickkz/projectMain/README.md

+# Portfolio Project

+features
+1. Authentication with firebase
+2. Calculator
-# Crypto wallet with Virtual Card
+3. Crypto wallet

-the video below gives a good preview of what the app looks like
+4. Paystack Card payment - test
+5. Local Auth for biometric authentication
+7. Porfolio page

 https://youtu.be/2OnQot6jvzY

 Click the link above to see latest versioin of the app